Mariners vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have a 35-30 record in games they were listed as the moneyline favorite (winning 53.8% of those games).
+- The Mariners have compiled a 36-30 record in games they were favored on the moneyline (winning 54.5% of those games).

-- Seattle has combined with opponents to hit the over on the total 51 times this season for a 51-49-2 record against the over/under.
+- Seattle has had an over/under set by oddsmakers 103 times, and have combined with opponents to go over the total in 51 of those games (51-50-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!